mjmaurer/social-network-simulator/README.md

 Instructions for Accessing Web App:
 Code is hosted at http://social-simulator.appspot.com/

+See docs/InputOutputSummary.pdf for further explanation of inputs and outputs used in the model.

 Twitter:
 Click "Twitter" from the main page and log-in to Twitter to authorize the account.
 For optimization purposes the entire network is not loaded.
 Around 10 connections from the authorized account will be used, with around 10-15 connections from each of those accounts.